Guide To Interviewing People As A Journalist

 “I've just done my first music interview, and I don't think it would have gone even marginally as well if I hadn't read this ebook first.
 I'm starting out in the big bad world of journalism with zero formal journalistic qualifications under my belt, so help like this is utterly invaluable.
 Every budding journo should buy this book”

 Jason Arnopp maintains the How To Be A Journalist site, featuring articles and interviews of interest to the aspiring journalist.
 You can see it here.

-Arnopp also runs a fiction writing site called 'Jason Arnopp's Bloggery Pokery'.
+Arnopp also runs a blog on fiction-writing called 'Jason Arnopp's Bloggery Pokery'.
 You can navigate to that one by clicking here.

-Also: check out Arnopp's new horror novella Beast In The Basement!
+Also: check out Arnopp's horror novella Beast In The Basement!